 Congratulations to Anne Grant on winning the Staff Enhancement Experience (SEE) Canada Grant for 2018.
 Launched this year, the SEE Canada Grant provides an opportunity for regular full-time university staff members to further their professional development through idea-exchange and learning alongside counterparts at other Canadian universities, colleges, research institutions or industry-partner organizations.

-The Faculty of Environment would like to congratulate the amazing student winners of the Fall 2017 Co-op Work Term Award.
+The Faculty of Environment would like to congratulate the amazing student winners of the Winter 2018 Co-op Work Term Award.
 These students demonstrated exceptional performance in their placements.
 Each of the recipients received a $100 credit to their account, a letter from the Dean of Environment and two copies of their certificate.
 Curious who won?
 Check out the table below with the winners and their reports.

 KITCHENER — When the City of Kitchener gave residents a bigger say in how to spruce up two parks, the answer from the community was to build a place for people of all ages, with everything from edible gardens to beach volleyball courts.